 Beginning with several iconic works including Kimsooja's Bottari Truck (1997), David Hammons' African American Flag (1990) and Alighiero Boetti's Mappa del Mundo (1988) the collection has grown to include works by artists including Francis Alys, Ghada Amer, Alexandre da Cunha, Geoffrey Farmer, David Hammons, Seydou Keita, Gabriel Kuri, Glenn Ligon, Enrique Metinides, Beatriz Milhazes, Gabriel Orozco, Raghubir Singh, Wolfgang Tillmans, Tsuruko Yamazki and Akram Zaatari.

 In 2012 the Collection commissioned its first piece of public art by Alexandre da Cunha – a monumental work consisting of a reclaimed concrete lorry mixer drum on a poured concrete plinth.
 MIX (2012) is the first in a series of public works which will be commissioned for the site around the developing Monsoon headquarters.

-This website also presents the Peter Simon Family Collection.
-This collection, started in the 1990s, includes a significant selection of modern British art including works by Barbara Hepworth, Peter Lanyon, Ben Nicholson, Winifred Nicholson , Alfred Wallis and Christopher Wood alongside other British and international modern and contemporary works.
+Also presented are seleted works from the Peter Simon Family Collection.
+This collection, started in the 1990s, includes a significant selection of modern British art including works by Barbara Hepworth, Peter Lanyon, Ben Nicholson, Winifred Nicholson, Alfred Wallis and Christopher Wood alongside other British and international modern and contemporary works.